-In accordance with the Financial Accounting Standards Board's Accounting Standards Codification No. 350 ("ASC 350") (formerly SFAS No. 142, "Goodwill and Other Intangible Assets"), the amortization of goodwill and indefinite-lived intangible assets is prohibited and requires such assets to be tested annually for impairment, or more frequently if impairment indicators arise.
+In accordance with the Financial Accounting Standards Board's Accounting Standards Codification No. 350 Intangibles - Goodwill and Other ("ASC 350"), the amortization of goodwill and indefinite-lived intangible assets is prohibited and requires such assets to be tested annually for impairment, or more frequently if impairment indicators arise.
 We have determined that our cable franchise rights and goodwill are indefinite-lived assets and therefore not amortizable.